 It was at some point during Paul Corry’s second season at Sheffield Wednesday that one of the players keeping him out of the side approached him after training.
-He cannot remember exactly when, but given that the teammate in question, Seyi Olofinjana, was signed by Wednesday in late October 2013, and the manager at the time, Dave Jones, was sacked in early December, it had to be somewhere in between.
+He struggles to remember exactly when, but given that the teammate in question, Seyi Olofinjana, was signed by Wednesday in late October 2013, and the manager at the time, Dave Jones, was sacked early that December, it had to be somewhere in between.

 “He (Olofinjana) put his arm around me and he goes, ‘get out of here,'” recalls Corry in a telephone call from Dublin that lasts well over an hour.
-Now 28 and coming up two years retired from playing, the former Owls midfielder has had plenty of time for reflection and has no shortage of things to say.
+Now 28 and almost two years into his retirement from playing, the former Owls midfielder has had plenty of time for reflection and has no shortage of things to say.
 “I said, ‘what?’
 And he said, ‘get out of here; this club, this style of football and this manager (Jones) is not what you need.’

 “That actually upset me.
 To the point that I was walking into the dressing room and I was questioning everything.
 I was thinking, ‘holy f***, what’s going on here?’
 He said, ‘the type of football you want to play, the talent you have, it’s not going to be extracted here.
 This is just not the environment that you need to be in.’

 “At the time I was only 22 and I was probably a bit stubborn about the whole thing, thinking; I want to play for Sheffield Wednesday, I want to prove myself to the manager and I want to get back in the team.
 From his point of view, being an experienced pro he was probably at a better standpoint to realise that I was never going to play in that team, particularly under that manager.”